ghd7262/ghd7262.github.io/_posts/2018-04-29-codility-tape-equilibrium.md

 tags: Tape_Equilibrium
 ---

-This problem caught me off guard.
-But in the process of actually solving the problem, I came across some unexpected difficulties.
+This problem kind of caught me off guard.

 First of all, I needed to make sure that the boundaries are not added/subtracted redundantly.